The Seriously Comprehensive Guide to B2B Content Marketing

 Creator Magazine is a little different, and not just in terms of format.
 The publication looks and feels a lot like a glossy periodical, and contains interviews with some of the world’s most successful and exciting business owners.
 The magazine features several different distinct content types, including highly actionable how-to guides to profiles of member entrepreneurs, meaning there’s something for many different tastes.

 One thing that Creator Magazine’s content shares with the WeWork blog is its highly aspirational quality; this is content that will make you want to cast off the shackles of your 9-to-5 and finally take the plunge to become your own boss.
 And, of course, this aspirational positioning is reflected perfectly by WeWork’s slick, impressive product offerings, which makes WeWork’s content an outstanding example of how to pair useful, engaging content with a strong product and wider, consistent branding.

 Go Forth and Conquer

 As we’ve seen, there are dozens of elements to consider as a B2B content marketing professional.
-Although this can be intimidating to newcomers, hopefully you’ve identified several commonalities that the best B2B content marketing shares, such as being highly actionable, engaging, and laser-focused on specific, profiled audiences.
+Although this can be intimidating to newcomers, hopefully you’ve identified several commonalities that the best B2B content marketing shares, such as being highly actionable (see our post on interactive content done right), engaging, and laser-focused on specific, profiled audiences.